Trending Christmas Tree Colour ideas in 2026 That You’ll Love

 True blue adds necessary depth, preventing flatness.
 Icy pale blues feel dreamy while navy shades create striking contrast.
 Avoid purple-leaning blues as they belong in different schemes.

-- Use white LED lights for the coolest, most wintry glow
+- Use White LED white lights for the coolest, most wintry glow. under £17

-- Add silver tinsel or metallic garland for serious sparkle
+- Add Silver tinsel and Silver strands for serious sparkle under £10 for both

 Word of advice though – Always test your fairy lights before decorating!
 I learned this lesson the hard way when I strung lights on the tree first, then spent ages adding baubles and tinsel, only to discover they didn’t work when plugged in.
 Had to buy another set and layer them over everything.
 After Christmas, I took the faulty lights back to the shop – felt a bit daft but got my money back!